frantzenp/git-intro/_episodes/02-basics.md

 $ cd recipe
 $ git init
 ```
-<span style="color:green"> In the shell example, comments must be added to explain steps</span>
+<span style="color:green"> In the shell example, comments must be added to explain steps.
+Also, it would be nice to have
+a way of better representation of what are input lines and what are output lines in the shell examples besides the $ sign.</span>

 That's it!
 We have now created an empty Git repository.